devnio/Flashcard-Viewer/README.md

 ====
 -  Finds all the pdfs in the main directory (a bit messy, need change)
 -  Can load one pdf in the dropdown menu
--  Create images for each page of the pdf and divides the image in 2 (done only once)
+-  Creates images for each page of the pdf and divides the image in 2 (done only once)
    -  The left half of the page is the question
    -  The right half is the answer
 -  (conversion is pretty slow, so it might take some minutes if there are a lot of flashcards)